21 Bogota Travel Tips to Know Before Your First Trip

 Bogota's signature dish at Bogota's oldest restaurant (since 1816).
 Chicken, three types of potato, corn, guascas herb, cream, and capers.
 22,000 COP ($5.50).
 It's hearty, warming, and perfect for the cool climate.

-But here's the real move: order the chocolate completo.
+Then make the real move: order the chocolate completo.
 Hot chocolate with a chunk of cheese you drop directly in.
 Sounds insane.
 Tastes incredible.
-The melty, salty cheese with sweet chocolate is one of those things you have to try to understand.
+The melty, salty cheese against sweet chocolate is one of those things you have to try to understand.

 15. Street Empanadas Are Non-Negotiable

 Every block has someone frying empanadas.
-They cost 2,000 COP ($0.50).
-The filling is usually beef and potato.
-They're crispy, hot, and perfect.
+They cost 2,000 COP ($0.50), usually filled with beef and potato.
+Crispy, hot, and perfect.
 Don't overthink the hygiene — if there's a line, the oil is fresh and the turnover is high.
 That's your quality check.

 16. Fruit Juice Is a Revelation

-Colombia has fruits that don't exist in North America or Europe.
+Colombia grows fruits that don't exist in North America or Europe.
 Order a jugo natural at any restaurant or street stall.
-My recommendations: lulo (citrus-rhubarb hybrid), maracuya (passion fruit), and tomate de arbol (tree tomato).
+Reach for lulo (citrus-rhubarb hybrid), maracuya (passion fruit), and tomate de arbol (tree tomato).
 2,000-4,000 COP per glass.

 Culture